 Innovation is the catalyst to business growth, both when starting up and to keep your existing business profitable.
 It means:

-Research has shown that non-innovative company owners have fewer skills in managing projects and managing people than innovative company owners.
+Research has shown that non-innovative company owners have fewer skills in managing projects and people than innovative company owners.
 But how do you become more innovative without taking risks that could affect the success of your business?
 Innovation is built on trust in your intuition and learning from the inevitable mistakes that are a part of succeeding in business.

 What is your attitude to innovation in your business?
 Could you briefly sum up the culture of your business and how it fosters innovation?
 Taking this step further, if someone were to phone your business and ask one of your staff members or associates the same question, would their answer be the same as yours?
 Does everyone in your business understand this?

 In innovative businesses, the lines of communication are truly open.
 Everyone is clear about the purpose and direction of the business (the business culture) and the processes that foster innovation and creativity.

 How receptive are you to new ideas, especially those ideas that have the potential to radically change the direction of your company?
 Are you threatened by new ideas, or do you welcome them?
 Are you more open to new ideas when things are not going well?
 Do you dismiss new ideas when business is booming?

 Do you have a formal process for evaluating new ideas (such as regular team meetings with selected staff members) or do you accept or reject ideas on an ad hoc basis?